Khalaj language: Verbs

+Due to Persian influence, Khalaj has, like Qashqai, lost converb constructions of the form -Ib/-Ip.

 Syntax

 Khalaj employs subject–object–verb word order.
 Adjectives precede nouns.

 Vocabulary

 The core of Khalaj vocabulary is Turkic, but many words have been borrowed from Persian.
-Words from neighboring Turkic languages, namely Azerbaijani, have also made their way into Khalaj.
+Words from neighboring Turkic languages (namely Azerbaijani), have also made their way into Khalaj.

 For example, Khalaj numbers are Turkic in form, but some speakers replace the forms for "80" and "90" with Persian terms.

 Examples

 Excerpt from Doerfer & Tezcan 1994, transliterated by Doerfer: